Bipan Chandra: Career

 Chandra taught for many years as lecturer and then as reader at Hindu College.
-He moved to Jawaharlal Nehru University when it was established in 1969, and established the Centre for Historical Studies, alongside colleagues including Romila Thapar, Sarvepalli Gopal, and Satish Chandra.
+He moved to Jawaharlal Nehru University when it was established in 1969, and established the Centre for Historical Studies, along with colleagues including Romila Thapar, Sarvepalli Gopal, and Satish Chandra.

 He founded the journal Enquiry with his colleague Randhir Singh at Delhi University.

-Chandra was a sectional president and then the general president of the Indian History Congress at Amritsar in 1985.
-He became a member of the University Grants Commission in 1993.
-He was the chairman of the National Book Trust, New Delhi from 2004 to 2012.
+In 1985 Chandra was a sectional president and then the general president of the Indian History Congress at Amritsar.
+In 1993, he became a member of the University Grants Commission.
+From 2004 to 2012, he was the chairman of the National Book Trust, New Delhi.
 As Chairman of National Book Trust, India, he started many new series such as Popular Social Science, Autobiography, Afro-Asian Countries series, Indian Diaspora Studies etc.

-The Government of India conferred the Padma Bhushan on Chandra in 2010 for his distinct contribution in the fields of literature and education.
+In 2010, the Government of India conferred the Padma Bhushan on Chandra for his distinct contribution in the fields of literature and education.

 Research

 Chandra was at the forefront of the communist movement in India since Independence.
+His historiography was influenced by Marxian approach.
+Chandra is referred to as a "nationalist-Marxist" historian.
 His co-authored book, Freedom Struggle, was censored by the new central government that came to power in India in 1977.
 He collaborated with many historians, including Nurul Hasan, Ram Sharan Sharma, Sarvapalli Gopal, Satish Chandra, Romila Thapar, Irfan Habib, Barun De and Arjun Dev and his students, such as Mridula Mukherjee, Aditya Mukherjee, Sucheta Mahajan and Vishalakshi Menon, some of whose textbooks have previously been prescribed in the history syllabi of schools in India.